hvihvi/glnt/README.md

 - TODO make the code filename match test filename

+## Should not contain TODO in commit patch

+- checks if the content of a commit contains "TODO" (configurable)

 ## [TODO] Should merge with remote branches

 - Checks if the current HEAD merges with origin (default: "origin/master")
 - Checks if the current HEAD merges with all remote branches matching a pattern (Probably something like `git merge --no-commit --no-ff ${origin}; git merge --abort; echo "Merge aborted";`)

-## [TODO] Should not contain TODO in commit patch

-- checks if the content of a commit contains "TODO" (configurable)

 ## [TODO] Should not contain merge commits